 Table of Contents

-The Harvard MBA essay question is arguably the hardest to answer out of all the top MBA applications because it appears so broad and there are no guidelines or word limits.
-The HBS essay question hasn’t changed in many years and still continues to stump even the brightest and most interesting of applicants:
+The Harvard MBA essay question is arguably the hardest to answer out of all the top MBA applications because it is so broad and there are no guidelines or word limits.
+The HBS essay question hasn’t changed in many years, and it still continues to stump even the brightest and most interesting of applicants:

 “As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program?”